 There was a fair amount of horse trading of machines retired from one service to be obtained by another -- as mentioned above, Spain acquired ex-US Caribous, while Tanzania inherited what was left of the Canadian fleet -- though the details are confusing to track.

 Caribous were obtained new by a number of commercial organizations, though not all were really what they seemed.
 Two were purchased by Air America, a "civilian" front company operated by the US Central Intelligence Agency (CIA), and three were obtained by "Air Asia" -- a Taiwan-based airline, now a commercial organization, but in the 1960s associated with the CIA.
 Some of the other "civilian" buyers were associated with Air America, which also obtained a fair number of US military Caribous on loan.

 What happened after that is unclear, but in 2013 videos appeared online showing a DHC-4T performing supply airdrops to US forces in Afghanistan.
 The operator was given as the FlightWorks company, working under a contract to the military.
-Whether FlightWorks has more than one of them is unclear.BACK_TO_TOP
+It appears that FlightWorks obtained the second DHC-4T conversion.BACK_TO_TOP

 * The Caribou went out of production because it was replaced by the "DHC-5 Buffalo", a stretched and turboprop-powered derivative of the Caribou -- in fact, it was originally known as the "Caribou II", with the original Caribou prototype fitted with turboprops as a prototype, performing its initial flight on 22 September 1961.
 Development was funded by a collaboration of the US Army and the Canadian government, with DHC also contributing funding.